germanescobar/memberships/README.md

 ## Setup

+The requirements for this project are the following:

+* Ruby (I used version 2.4.1)
+* Rails 5.1
+* Node.js
+* Yarn

 First, clone the project with the following command:

 ```
 $ git clone git@github.com:germanescobar/memberships.git
 ```

-Then, install the dependencies with:
+Then, install the dependencies with the following commands:

 ```
 $ bundle
+$ yarn install
 ```

 Load the schema: